-East Kazakhstan Region
+East Kazakhstan District

-The nature of East Kazakhstan is amazing.
+The nature of East Kazakhstan District is amazing.
 The steppe and semi-desert zones of Asia meet the mountainous taiga of Siberia, giving birth to a unique landscape spectrum: deserts, steppes, taiga, mountains draped with eternal sparkling glaciers, and numerous rivers and lakes.